Quantcast

 The bright blue light in the center is HR 6819, a triple system with two stars and the closest black hole to Earth.
 Credit: ESO.

-And now we’ve found another black hole—roughly 2,500 light-years closer—in the dim, far-southern constellation of Telescopium in the star system HR 6819.
+Some scientists claimed in May of 2020 that they found another black hole—at just 1,000 light year away—in the dim, far-southern constellation of Telescopium in the star system HR 6819.
 We can see this star system with the naked eye, though it’s too far south to ever rise for U.S. observers.
-However, from the Southern Hemipshere, during wintertime, it appears as a brilliant blue star gleaming overhead.
-It’s actually a two-star system with two stars that are so near that they appear as one.And now we know it’s a triple system that also includes the closest black hole to Earth ever found.
+However, from the Southern Hemisphere, during wintertime, it appears as a brilliant blue star gleaming overhead.

-Even if this black hole were as close as the sun, it wouldn’t affect us.
-So it’s newsworthy for our intellects.
-But it’s not information that would arouse the attention of your insurance company.
+Even if a black hole were as close as the Sun, rest assured that it would not affect us.
+At least, it’s not information that would arouse the attention of your insurance company.